-This one ingredient led to hours of fun with two different edible/safe toddler sensory activities.
+This one ingredient led to hours of fun with two different sensory activities for toddlers who still mouth things.
 Based on Little Hurricane’s requests for more of the “funny ice”, I’ll be repeating these activities!
 Have you ever done something like this with the little ones?
-Any edible toddler sensory activities that you’d like to share?
+Any sensory activities for toddlers that you’d like to share?
 I’d love to hear about how it went for you!

 For more ideas for the littlest ones, please stop by my Baby and Toddler Pinterest board.